Dr. Z Z-Wreck Head & Cab Set

 Overall, we were very impressed at the different achievable tones from the Z-Wreck.
 It's controls are deceptively simple, but incredibly interactive.
 We must say that we were happy to see a "cut" knob make an appearance on the Z wreck.
 This control seems to be the key on many of Dr.Z's offerings to dialing in the most desired tones.
 The "cut" allows you to pull out or accentuate some treble and upper mids, but it is subtle enough that it doesn't seem to really change the overall voice.
 You almost have to hear to understand.
 It's as though the desired frequencies can be found without changing the voicing of the amp, and that's harder to design in an amp than one might think.

 The break up on the amp is very rich and never gets overwhelmingly dirty.
 As the volume is increased, it just seems to get more powerful.
 This allows the amp to stay easily usable at any volume and maintain the integrity of it's tone at every position of the knobs.
 Basically, the amp sounds great from low volumes to higher ones.
-It just gets louder, chimier, and fuller.
+It just gets louder, fuller, and with more chime.
 The response sensitivity increases with the volume, but the amp still retains a percussiveness as well.
 It sounds incredibly big with the volume all the way up.

 We think that this amp is not limited to a particular style.
 It equally at home with rock, country, blues, etc.